Researchers at MIT are pooling our moral intuitions, and we need to talk about it.

 We interviewed Nick Bostrom on his book Superintelligence: Paths, Dangers, Strategies.
 How can philosophers stop robots from killing us all?

 Jay Jeffers just can’t shake his first impression of “Her,” a story set against the backdrop of artificial intelligence.

 [Brad is a frequent contributor to our Facebook page, so we invited him to post on the blog – welcome him!]
 I found this to be an interesting video which relates to both the Heidegger and Merleau-Ponty episodes.
 In the video, Hubert Dreyfus discusses Heidegger, Merleau-Ponty, and the philosophical implications for artificial intelligence.
-Dreyfus has Continue Reading …
+Dreyfus has long been a critic of Continue Reading …

 I had been thinking about the PEL debate on the value of higher education, and came across this compelling story by Damon Horowitz.
 Did you know that Google has an “in-house philosopher”?
 Horowitz shares his personal story of self-transformation in this article for the Chronicle of Higher Education.
-With a background in software engineering, he Continue Reading …
+With a background in software engineering, he had developed a career in Continue Reading …